xwmaxwma/xwmaxwma.github.io/_pages/about.md

 ---

-Xiaowen Ma received the B.S. and master degrees in remote sensing image processing and machine learning from Zhejiang University, Hangzhou, China, in 2021 and 2024, respectively.
-He is now an AI Researcher with Huawei’s Noah’s Ark Lab, Shanghai, China.
+I receive the B.S. and master degrees in remote sensing image processing and machine learning from Zhejiang University, Hangzhou, China, in 2021 and 2024, respectively.
+I am now an AI Researcher with Huawei’s Noah’s Ark Lab, Shanghai, China.

-He has published serveral research papers and serve as a reviewer including NeurIPS, ICML, GRSL JSTARS, TGRS, ISPRS, etc. His research interests include remote sensing, computer vision, and multimodality.
+I have published serveral research papers and serve as a reviewer including NeurIPS, ICML, ICLR, TGRS, ISPRS, etc. My research interests include remote sensing, computer vision, and multimodality.

-# Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+In addition, I am recruiting **research interns** to explore AI technology in Huawei Noah's Ark Lab.
+Feel free to contact me if you are interested!